 regexregexrequired The regex pattern for the value on which to search the array.

-[a] The argument name array can be omitted.
+[a] The parameter name array can be omitted.

 [b] Optional parameters use their default value unless explicitly set.